The Cherry Blossoms Will Peak Soon In Washington, D.C.

-Every spring in Washington, D.C. is the Cherry Blossom Festival, but depending on the weather, some years it’s a boom, and others, it’s a bust.
-This year looks to be a boom year, with the blossoms in place, ready to make their big debut most likely in the first week of April.
+The Cherry Blossom Festival takes place every spring in Washington, D.C., but depending on the weather, some years it’s a boom, and others, it’s a bust.
+This year looks to be a boom year, with the blossoms in place, ready to make their big debut, most likely in the first week of April.

 Town & Country says that the pinkish-green buds are on the trees, and the fragrant pink blossoms are about to bloom, thanks to favorable weather and light frosts.
 This week in Washington, D.C., the weather has been around 7o degrees, encouraging the beautiful tree blossoms, a gift from Japan, to put on their show even faster than expected.

-Each year, the National Park Service gives an estimate, and the peak day this year is April 4, with optimal viewing taking place between April 3 and 6th.
-There are several popular spots from which to view the trees and take photos, and this includes the area around several monuments and landmarks, including the Jefferson Memorial, The Martin Luther King Jr. Memorial and The FDR Memorial.
-The Tidal Basin is also a great place to take in the pink trees or enjoy one of the big events, including races and the Blossom Kite Festival (March 30) and the National Cherry Blossom Festival Parade on April 13.
+Each year, the National Park Service gives an estimate, and the peak day this year is April 4, with optimal viewing taking place between April 3 and April 6.
+There are several popular spots from which to view the trees and take photos, and this includes the area around several monuments and landmarks, including the Jefferson Memorial, the Martin Luther King Jr. Memorial, and the FDR Memorial.
+The Tidal Basin is also a great place to take in the pink trees or enjoy one of the big events, including races and the Blossom Kite Festival, which occurs on March 30, and the National Cherry Blossom Festival Parade on April 13.

 The Secret Cherry Blossoms Spot in DC That’s Still Tourist-Free https://t.co/Kbsy1PVRkl pic.twitter.com/KgZdtLpPVn